sonalisingh18/my-first-blog/README.md

 This repository is all about developing a blog using Django, HTML and CSS.
 Link for Django- https://tutorial.djangogirls.org/en/

-Well still my blog is not complete and the work is in progress.
+Well still my blog is not complete but the work is in progress.

 This time I have basically focused on backend part, earlier I had made a website which coverd more of frontend part.